sguha-work/wrapper-markdowns/php-wrapper.md

 PHP 5 or higher

 ### Installation
- *
+ * Download the PHP-wrapper package from **[here](http://www.fusioncharts.com/php-charts/)**
+ * Unzip the archieve and move to "wrappers 2/php-wrapper/" to get the main class file "fusioncharts.php"
- * Include FusionCharts.php in your project.
+ * Include fusioncharts.php in your project.
  * Start using methods and classes available under **"FusionCharts.Charts"** namespace to generate Charts in your project.
+See below the usage guide
  ### Usage Guide
 #### Step 1:
 **Include the wrapper file in your PHP page as follows**